cities

 Rouen Cathedral is the tallest cathedral in France and was the tallest building in the world between 1876 and 1880 (151 m / 495 ft).

-It astounds me how well it has been preserved throughout the course of its history despite the series of fateful events such as lightnings, fires, hurricanes, political and religious unrests and bombings.
+It astounds me how well it has been preserved throughout its history despite the series of fateful events such as lightning, fires, hurricanes, political and religious unrest and bombings.

 Like most of the Gothic buildings, the cathedral is dark and almost creepy inside.